oracle/weblogic-kubernetes-operator/site/developer.md

 -->
 ```

 These tests assume that the RBAC definitions exist on the Kubernetes cluster.

+To create them, first, make a copy of the inputs file (`create-weblogic-operator-inputs.yaml`) and update it.

+Next, choose and create a directory that generated weblogic operator related files will be stored in, e.g. /path/to/weblogic-operator-output-directory.

-To create them, update the inputs file and run the operator installation script with the "generate only" option as shown below (see the [installation](installation.md) page for details about this script and the inputs):
+Finally, run the operator installation script with the "generate only" option as shown below, pointing it at your inputs file and your output directory.  (see the [installation](installation.md) page for details about this script and the inputs):

 ```
-# Choose and create a directory that generated weblogic operator related files will be stored in,
-# e.g. /path/to/weblogic-operator-output-directory

 ./create-weblogic-operator.sh -g \
   -i create-weblogic-operator-inputs.yaml \
   -o /path/to/weblogic-operator-output-directory